tor4z/as_sel/README.md

 For unsigned integers, the carry flag is set when an addition results in a carry condition in the binary addition (the result is larger than the maximum value allowed).

+In substraction, The carry flag was set when the result was less than zero (which is invalid in unsigned integers).

 [See also](https://www.hellboundhackers.org/articles/read-article.php?article_id=729)